- No internet connection in Windows, however internet is accessible on the Mac side.

 - Perform clean boot in Windows by disabling 3rd party applications' services including 3rd party antivirus software which may have a negative impact on a network driver's installation.

 NOTE: in step 3 keep both Parallels Tools services enabled.

 If this helped and internet connection restored, enable all services back one-by-one to identify the problematic 3rd party application.

-- Open Command Prompt in Windows by clicking on Start menu and typing in cmd in Search field, then hit Enter.
+- Open Command Prompt in Windows by clicking on Start menu and typing in cmd, then hit Enter.

-Try to ping any Parallels server by entering the following command:
+Try pinging any Parallels server by entering the following command:

 A normal output looks somewhat like this:

 Reply from 22.214.171.124: bytes=32 time=187ms TTL=54